qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 stage](../Compilation_And_Targeting.md#targeting) of the QIR compiler.

-The Adaptive Profile specifies supersets of the base profile that enables control flow based on mid-circuit measurements and classical computations within coherence times.
+The adaptive profile specifies supersets of the base profile that enables control flow based on mid-circuit measurements and classical computations within coherence times.
 A back-end can support this profile by supporting a minimum set of features beyond the base profile and can opt-in for